Advanced-Vision-and-Learning-Lab/SARIAD/README.md

 # anomalib-sar
-A Anomalib wrapper for SAR data
+A Anomalib wrapper for SAR data.